 The adult class will focus on signs and symptoms present in ages 18 and up while the youth class will focus on signs and symptoms present in ages 12-18.

 Mental health problems covered include depression, anxiety disorders, schizophrenia, bipolar disorder, and substance use disorders.
 Self-injury as a symptom is also included.

 Crisis situations covered include suicidal behaviors, acute stress reaction after a recent trauma, panic attack, acute psychotic behavior and drug overdose.

-Registration is $50, which includes an in-depth manual and lunch.
-Most classes are held at:
+Registration is $50 and includes an in-depth manual and lunch

 For more information about MHFA, go to the website: www.mentalhealthfirstaid.org